Add and Configure Immunizations in PCC EHR

 Open Your Practice’s Procedures Table

-Add a New Entry, Or Update an Old Entry?: If you are updating a price or correcting a problem with a procedure, you can edit an existing entry.
+Update an Existing Entry or Add a New Entry: If you are updating a price or correcting a code or medication information for a procedure, you can edit an existing entry.
 However, if you have switched suppliers for a vaccine, or are now administering a different dose, PCC recommends you clone your existing procedure to create a new one with the same procedure code.
-For example, a new manufacturer may have a different NDC code, and your records should reflect which NDC code was on the medication you administered.
+For example, a new manufacturer may have a different NDC code and your records should reflect which NDC code was on the medication you administered.

-How Do I Delete a Procedure We No Longer Perform?: Your practice should never delete or overwrite an old immunization procedure.
-You may have outstanding orders or old records which are still based on that retired immunization procedure.
+How Do I Delete a Medication We No Longer Administer?: Your practice should never delete or overwrite an old procedure.
+You may have outstanding orders or patient records based on a retired immunization.
 Instead, your practice may want to retire an immunization, or render it no longer “order-able”, so you don’t see it when you order or administer shots.
 Contact PCC Support for assistance in retiring an immunization your practice no longer administers.

 Enter Basic Information For the Immunization

-Enter the immunization’s name, accounting, type, procedure group, type of service, and units.
-Keep in mind that this is the vaccine procedure and immunization administration is billed as a separate procedure.
+Enter the immunization’s name, procedure group, type of service, accounting type, and units.
+Keep in mind that this is the vaccine or medication procedure and that administration is usually billed as a separate procedure.

-• Procedure Name: You can name procedures anything that will be useful for your practice.
-If you use different manufacturers or brand names, PCC recommends you create separate Procedure table entries with unique names so your office can select the correct version, such as “Rotavirus Vaccine (Rotateq)” or “COVID-19 (Pfizer)” as shown above.
+• Procedure Name: If you use more than one manufacturer or brand names for a vaccine, PCC recommends you create separate Procedure table entries with unique names so your office can select the correct version, such as “Rotavirus Vaccine (Rotateq)” or “COVID-19 (Pfizer)”.

 • Units: In almost all situations, enter one (1) unit.
-The Procedures table lists the smallest, standard administered value for the vaccine or medication.
-If you often administer more than one unit, your practice will select additional units in PCC EHR.
-If you always administer two or more units of a medication, then you could indicate that in the Units field and also change the Procedure Name to “Drug Name (2 Units)”, for example.
+You administer and bill for a single vaccine.
+If multiple shots are given during a single encounter, you can select that at time of service on the Bill screen.
+If you always administer two or more units of a medication, then you could indicate that in the Units field and also change the Procedure’s name to “Drug Name (2 Units)”, for example.

 Enter NDC and Dosage Information